 Tax Planning 2022

 The end of the financial year can be a busy time with the budget announcement in March as well as planning for 30 June.
 In this newsletter we will highlight several key items that may affect you as well as some general tax planning strategies.
-We have included information for individual and business clients in this newsletter.

 Please contact your C&J advisor if you wish to discuss any of the items below: